- UNSW

 Related links

-S4 SpeakEasy Ep 14: The welfare drug testing debate with Alison Ritter
+SpeakEasy S4 Ep14: The welfare drug testing debate with Alison Ritter, opens in a new window

 Carla and Annie sit down with Professor Alison Ritter, Director of the Drug Policy Modelling Program at the Social Policy Research Centre, UNSW Sydney, to discuss the recurrent threat in Australian politics to drug test welfare recipients and why this makes for bad drug policy.